 When POA may apply

 First, as a company director and shareholder, you may have untaxed income in the future.
-This will come in the form of dividends.
+This’ll come in the form of dividends.
 When an individual has untaxed income such as dividends, self-employment income, rental profits, etc., they must register for SA.
 As a result, they’ll report all their income on a HMRC Self Assessment tax return.

 Based on your total overall income, you may be required to make POA for SA.
 Therefore, when it comes to HMRC, contractors will need to make payments on account unless: